-Boards and Bureaus are looking ahead to see what changes can be made permanent for efficiency and employee wellbeing, which is telework and eliminating paper processes.
+Boards and Bureaus are looking ahead to see what changes can be made permanent for efficiency and employee wellbeing, including telework and eliminating paper processes.

 Ms. Miller advised that 2021 is a mandatory Sexual Harassment Prevention Training year and all employees and Board members are required to complete the training.
 This training can be accessed in the Learning Management System (LMS), DCA's training portal.
 Profiles have been created for all employees within LMS, and the Office of Board and Bureau Relations has informed the executive officer of the steps that will need to be taken to log in and access the training.
 Board and Bureau Relations is also happy to assist with any questions or concerns about transitioning to LMS.
 Ultimately, LMS will house employee training records and can be used to sign up for other mandatory trainings.
 LMS now includes the ability to register for the Board Member Orientation Training (BMOT).
 As a reminder, newly appointed and reappointed Board members are required to attend BMOT within a year of appointment or reappointment.
-The next offering of this training will be held on October 13, 2021 via WebEx.
+The next offering of this training will be held on October 13, 2021, via WebEx.
 Ms. Miller stated that the Office of Board and Bureau Relations is here to help and if assistance is required, to please reach out.

-In response to Mr. Armenta's question of does this mean that the November Board meeting will be held in person, Ms. Miller responded that information is fluid at the moment and Board and Bureau Relations will continue to keep everyone apprised as information is released, however at the moment, concretely the information that has been given is that the executive order ends on September 30, that's not to say that this is not subject to change.
+In response to Mr. Armenta's question of does this mean that the November Board meeting will be held in person, Ms. Miller responded that information is fluid at the moment and Board and Bureau Relations will continue to keep everyone apprised as information is released.
+At the moment, the executive order ends on September 30, but this is subject to change.